 Don’t skim or scan the questions; instead, focus on understanding what the question is asking.
 As you read the question, look for keywords and phrases that can help you determine the correct answer.
 Pay attention to any context clues or additional information provided in the question, as this can often contain valuable information to help you arrive at the correct answer.

-If a question is unclear or confusing, don’t hesitate to rephrase it in your own words to better understand what it’s asking.
+If the form of a question is unclear or confusing, don’t hesitate to rephrase it in your own words to better understand what it’s asking.

-When taking the GED test, it’s important to trust your instincts and the knowledge you’ve gained through your preparation.
+When taking the GED test, the best advice you can get is to trust your instincts and the knowledge you’ve gained through your preparation.
 Many students make the mistake of second-guessing themselves or changing answers unnecessarily.
 If you’re unsure of an answer, trust your initial instinct.
 Your first answer is usually the right one.

 If you do decide to change an answer, make sure you have a good reason for doing so.
 Don’t change an answer simply because you’re unsure or because you think you might have made a mistake.
 If you’re stuck on a question, take a deep breath and move on.
 You can always come back to it later if you have time.